grapheo12/yt-slides/vigenere.md

 - The key, instead of being a single letter (or number), is a word (a tuple of numbers) in this case.

 - We take the plaintext and then repeat our keyword such that it becomes as long as our plaintext.
-Then we simply letters of the same index together to get the ciphertext.
+Then we simply add letters of the same index together to get the ciphertext.

 ## Example